TobiasRp/jekyll-now/_posts/2021-07-30-Transport-and-Mixing.md

 ---
 layout: post
 title: Visualizing Transport and Mixing in Particle-based Fluid Flows
+tags: Scientific visualization, flows
 ---

-Understanding fluid flows with a visual analysis approach and topological features.
+Understanding fluid flows with a visual analysis approach and by extracting topological features.

 By Tobias Rapp and Carsten Dachsbacher